Seasonal — Winter

 • Check conditions after heavy rain; some trails may be flooded

 Many Cowichan Valley wineries remain open year-round with reduced hours.
-Winter tastings offer:
+Winter tastings are slower, quieter, and considerably better for actually meeting the winemaker.

 • Intimate, unhurried experiences with knowledgeable staff